In this article, you will learn how to use the Automatic Baseline Calculator, available in the Apps Market inside the Platform.

-- Select parameters metric: Choose wether you define P-value or T-value as significance parameter for the regression analysis.
-Both will be calculated, but the threshold is defined using only one of the methods.
+- Select parameters metric: Choose whether you define P-value or T-value as significance parameter for the regression analysis.
+Both will be calculated, but the threshold is defined using only one of the two methods.

 - Parameters significance threshold: Define the threshold for the chosen parameter.
 For P-Value, 0.05 is the default threshold value for the variables in the calculation, for T-Value, it is 2.